jamesubarnes/form-app/README.md

 # Form Submission Application

 A simple Flask web app that collects user information (name, email, favourite colour) and saves it to PostgreSQL.
-Designed to run on Google Cloud Run.
+Designed to be developed locally and deployed to Google Cloud Run.
+See [Requirements](REQUIREMENTS.md) for exercise details.

+The final deployed application is at <https://form-app-334412769754.australia-southeast2.run.app>

 ## Prerequisites